What Is Secure Attachment? Psychology And Definition

 Obstacles to creating a secure attachment bond

 Older children often still look to their parents as a source of safety and connection.
 If a parent is frequently angry, depressed, anxious, or preoccupied, they may not be able to provide that safety and connection.
-Therefore, the older child's physical, emotional, or intellectual development may be affected.
+Therefore, the older child's physical, emotional, or intellectual development may be affected, preventing them from developing a secure attachment style.

 How a child's well-being may affect the secure attachment bond